 Getting your twins into a comfortable feeding position can also be difficult, especially if you’ve never thought about how to hold twins.
 We recommend the ‘kitten hold,’ where you grab your baby by the back of their babygro, using your arm to support them, and lift them straight upwards.

-If you find yourself struggling, you can also buy feeding pillows to help support your babies whilst you feed.
-These are specific V shaped pillows you can actually buy just for this purpose!
+If you find yourself struggling, you can also buy twin feeding pillows to help support your babies whilst you feed.
+Twin breastfeeding pillow is a specific V shaped pillows you can actually buy just for this purpose!